Will Vigar

 The Red Shoes

-I’ve recently been in hospital for a major and life-altering operation; fetching gown, no?
+I’ve recently been in hospital for a major and life-altering operation.
 I came out of the anaesthetic.
-I wrote this on my phone, almost immediately.
+I wrote this on my phone almost immediately.
 I have no recollection of doing so; I wasn’t compos mentis for several hours and after a good sleep.
-I remember the reasons for it though.
+I remember the reasons for it, though.
 Naturally, pre-op, I was very nervous but took massive comfort in the mundane chatter of the splendid crew that performed my procedure.
 If they weren’t worried, why should I be?
 The last thing I heard – or thought I heard – was one of the nurses talking about her shopping…

 The Red Shoes